civican/legisinfo/42-1/bills/C-81/bill_text.md

 ### Section 18

-The Standards Organization's mandate is to contribute to the realization of a Canada without barriers through, among other things,
+The Standards Organization's mandate is to contribute to the realization of a Canada without barriers, on or before January 1, 2040, through, among other things,

 the development and revision of accessibility standards;